Iftekhar-Mahi/Pokemon-and-Warudo/README.md

-this is a readme file for pokemon repo
+#this is a readme file for pokemon repo
+## lets see what is git fetch